ibm-cloud-docs/cis/waf-cis-ruleset.md

 # WAF ruleset actions
 {: #waf-actions}

+CIS WAF capabilities are moving to the [Ruleset Engine rules language](/docs/cis?topic=cis-cis-ruleset-engine).
+For more information on this change, see [Migrating to managed rules](/docs/cis?topic=cis-migrating-to-managed-rules).
+{: note}

 The following table shows the actions that Web Application Firewalls (WAFs) can take.
 {: shortdesc}